Logo

 A few years ago, I had an idea for a post about batches and why I recommend them but I never followed through on the idea.
 I had written a short post last year about Transaction vs. Batch posting but that’s as close as I got to elaborating on my blog thought.

-I was reminded today of why I wanted to write this article, which isn’t about batches specifically but about edit lists, which you only can use if you use batches in Dynamics GP.
-Two incidents in recent weeks have re-affirmed my belief that using batches, reviewing your work prior to posting and specifically, using the edit lists, is an important practice to follow.
+I was reminded today of why I wanted to write this article, which isn't about batches specifically but about edit lists, which can only be used if batches are utilized in Dynamics GP.
+Two incidents in recent weeks have reaffirmed my belief that using batches, reviewing work before posting and specifically, using the edit lists, is an important practice to follow.

 Two Recent Support Incidents